kazuyanagimoto/github-workshop/slides.md

 # HEAD and Branch

-- Branch : a label of commit
+- Branch: a label of commit
-- HEAD : the branch you are seeing
+- HEAD: the branch you are seeing

 <br>
 <br>